AlecWaichunas/ServerClient/Server/README.md

 Prof. Bidyut Gupta

 #### Introduction
+This client server application allows multiple clients to connect to a server.
+Once a client is connected to the server, they can create chat rooms with other connected clients.
+The server controls the flow of the clients, and the chat rooms.
+The client will just connect to the server and send/receive messages to communicate with the server or other clients.

 #### Execution
 The Server must be compiled to run.
 To compile the server, you can use any Java supported IDE to immediately start it, otherwise you can compile it through a CLI with javac and run it with java.